teivah/designdeck/network.md

 A TTL is used to inform the cache how long the entry is valid

-## Health checks: active vs passive
+## Health checks: active vs. passive

 Passive: performed by the load balances as it routes incoming requests (e.g., 503)